mEyob/CPU_load_VS_Power/README.md

 *bokeh*: for plotting

-Aditionally, I wrote a small python program, *power_profile*, to automate the data collection
+I also wrote a small python program, *power_profile*, to automate the data collection